burnsr77/burnsr77.github.io/_posts/2016-09-06-sneak-peek.md

 Brandusescu, A., R. Sieber, and S. Jochems.
 2015.
 Confronting the Hype: The Use of Crisis Mapping for Community Development.
 Convergence: The International Journal of Research into New Media Technologies. http://con.sagepub.com/content/early/2015/05/15/1354856515584320.full \(last accessed 29 August 2016\).
 Burawoy, M. 1998.
 The Extended Case Method.
 Sociological Theory 16 \(1\):4-33.
 Burns, R. 2014.
 Moments of Closure in the Knowledge Politics of Digital Humanitarianism.
-Geoforum 53:51-62.
+Geoforum 53:51-62. â€”â€”â€”.
-———.
 2015a.
-Digital Humanitarianism and the Geospatial Web: Emerging Modes of Mapping and the Transformation of Humanitarian Practices. http://hdl.handle.net/1773/33947 \(last accessed 29 August 2016\).
+Digital Humanitarianism and the Geospatial Web: Emerging Modes of Mapping and the Transformation of Humanitarian Practices. http://hdl.handle.net/1773/33947 \(last accessed 29 August 2016\). â€”â€”â€”.
-———.
 2015b.
 Rethinking Big Data in Digital Humanitarianism: Practices, Epistemologies, and Social Relations.
 GeoJournal 80 \(4\):477-490.
 Calhoun, C. 2004.
 A World of Emergencies: Fear, Intervention, and the Limits of the Cosmopolitan Order.
 Canadian Review of Sociology &amp; Anthropology 41 \(4\):373-395.
 Crawford, K., and M. Finn.
 2015.
 The Limits of Crisis Data: Analytical and Ethical Challenges of Using Social and Mobile Data to Understand Disasters.
 GeoJournal 80 \(4\):491-502.
 Diamond, L. 2010.
 Liberation Technology.
 Journal of Democracy 21 \(3\):69-83.